 Moving to Jacksonville

 Jacksonville is the largest deepwater port in the south and the second largest on the US east coast.
 At least 50,000 jobs in the Jacksonville area rely on the port and it’s also a major cruise ship stop.
 The city has one of the largest military presences in the country—especially the US Navy.
 There is more to Jacksonville than military bases and the port, however.
-It is a transportation hub on land as well.
+If you are moving to Jacksonville, know that it is a transportation hub on land as well.

 Jacksonville is the largest city in the US when it comes to area, and the largest by area and population in the state of Florida at 767 square miles (over 874 square miles if you include water).
 If you are moving to Jacksonville, you should keep some things in mind.